+Jorge Lucero is a Mexican-American artist who currently serves as Associate Professor and Chair of the Art Education Program in the School of Art + Design at University of Illinois, Urbana-Champaign.
 Lucero received his Master degree and PhD from The Pennsylvania State University and his undergraduate degree from The School of the Art Institute of Chicago.
-Prior to moving into higher education Lucero happily taught art and art history in a Chicago Public School.
+Prior to moving into higher education Lucero happily taught art and art history at the Chicago Public School, Northside College Prep.

 As part of his lifelong work to test the material and conceptual pliability of "school" Lucero participates in and around the academy in every manner possible.
 He has exhibited, performed, published, presented on, served as editor and reviewer, and taught through his work in galleries, schools and school districts, books, journals, conferences, workshops, museums, community organizations, performances, advisory boards, and artist residencies.
 Exhibitions that Lucero has participated in have been written about and covered in ArtForum; Sculpture; NewCity; the Chicago Tribune; the Sun-Times; Gaper's Block; DNAinfo, WTTW's Chicago Tonight; WGLT.org; and the PBS Digital Studio.